Signed in as:

 * In-person Capacity is capped at 20 members;

-* Please RSVP before the meeting; and
+* For in person - please RSVP before the meeting; and

+The Chapter’s Executive Board reserves the right to modify these regulations.
 We thank you in advance for understanding and complying!

 For more details, please contact our chapter regent at: JohnAlexanderNSDAR@gmail.com or 571-982-9633